the great big old clock o' the universe with jazz hands

 There is a rhythm to cooking as well.
 The cook who knows how to dance in the kitchen orchestrates all the various dishes of a meal to come together at the same time—each at the peak of its flavor, its warmth, its nose, and its visual appeal.
 This is the time to sit down and eat because this is the time when everything the cook has striven for is perfect.
 Anyone who is not ready to sit down when dinner is ready does not understand cooking, is not in tune with the universe, and doesn't deserve to get any supper.

 No one in my family is ever ready to eat when dinner is ready to be eaten.
 I know this because I do most of the cooking.
-Even if they are all ready a few short moments before, by the time I lay the food out and announce dinner they will have found a million other more pressing things to do.
+Even if they were all ready a few short moments before, by the time I lay the food out and announce dinner they will have found a million other, more pressing, things to do.
 There are sudden text messages that need to be sent off into the ether, e-mails that need to be answered, TV schedules that need to be checked, sunsets that need to be admired, and dogs that need to be walked.
 More frequently than you would guess, one of the things requiring attention is taking pictures of the food I have made—evidence at least that I have got the visual appeal part of the rhythm of cooking down.

 There is a proper rhythm to TV and the movies as well.
 A 30 minute TV sitcom runs about 22 minutes of show time, and is punctuated by commercial messages.
 The writers know this when they script the show.
 The director paces the narrative accordingly.
 Strange as it may seem, without the commercials some of the intended rhythm is out of kilter.